arduino-libraries/ArduinoBLE/docs/api.md

 ### `localName()`

-Query the local name a discovered BLE device is advertising with.
+Query the local name a discovered Bluetooth® Low Energy device is advertising with.

 #### Syntax